pimcore/pimcore/doc/Development_Documentation/01_Getting_Started/06_Create_a_First_Project.md

 More specific backgrounds and insights can be found in the [Objects section](../05_Objects/README.md)

 The product should have the following attributes: **SKU**, **picture**, **name** and **description**.
-To add them follow these steps:
+Follow these steps to add them:

 * Go to the edit page of the class product
 * Click right on *Base* and select *Add Layout Component -> Panel* - This is the main panel/container for the following product attributes